-- Whole Grain/Fiber.
-Whole-grain bread, oats (steel cut or regular), millet, and chia seeds
+Whole Grain/Fiber: Whole-grain bread, oats (steel cut or regular), millet, chia seeds

-- Vegetables or Fruit.
-Tomatoes, spinach, broccoli, onion, cucumber, avocados, berries of all types, apples, bananas, and grapes
+Vegetables or Fruit: Tomatoes, spinach, broccoli, onion, cucumber, avocados, berries of all types, apples, bananas, grapes

 Only one actually added a tiny bit of sugar to her breakfast.
 Erica Giovinazzo, a registered dietician and Crossfit coach and nutritionist noted in the same article, “Because we're fasting overnight while we sleep, our body naturally releases sugar into our bloodstream, and so our blood sugar is always slightly higher in the morning.
 There's no need then to add fuel to fire with even more sugar!”

 Protein sticks with you for much longer than almost any type of food.
 This report in The Atlantic (on an admittedly small size study) measured the impact of different breakfast regimes on 20 women who were either considered overweight or obese.
 The study gave one group cereal for breakfast, eggs and beef for breakfast, or no breakfast at all.
 Although the study found that those who ate protein for breakfast ingested slightly more calories, this group, more than the others: